 - Peripheral arterial disease – occurs when there is impaired function of outlying arteries.

-If you have been severely affected by heart disease in the form of any of these conditions, then you may qualify for disability benefits.
-You should seek the help of a qualified attorney to help you file for SSD and SSI disability benefits.
+If you have been severely affected by heart disease in the form of any of these conditions, then you may qualify for benefits.
+You should seek the help of a qualified attorney to help you file for SSD and SSI benefits.